“Your network is your net worth.”

 - Finding a way to make the other person's life easier

-If you want to discovery these angles, you need to do your research.
-You want to learn everything you can about the person you’re connecting with.
+If you want to discover these angles, you need to do your research.
+You want to learn everything you can about the person you're connecting with.

 Scan their LinkedIn profile, run a Google search of their name, comb through other social profiles, look for articles they've written, personal websites, portfolios, etc. Then try to identify an angle you can use to make your outreach about them.

 How To Network Effectively: 4+ Tips To Help You Succeed